-501.14.2 Ground Granulated Blast Furnace Slag.
+501.3.14.2 Ground Granulated Blast Furnace Slag.
 Approved GGBFS may be used to replace a maximum of 30 percent of the Portland cement on a pound for pound basis in all concrete.

-501.14.3 Silica Fume.
-Approved silica fume may be used to replace a percent of the Portland cement on a pound for pound basis.
+501.3.14.3 Silica Fume.
+Approved silica fume in accordance with ASTM C 1240, except as noted herein may be used to replace a percent of the Portland cement on a pound for pound basis.
 The following limits shall apply when silica fume is used: